Sarracenia (Pitcher Plant or Trumpet Pitcher)

 Pitcher Plants are non-toxic to cats, dogs and people.

 Many houseplants benefit from a winter rest, but for Pitcher Plants, it's absolutely essential for their long-term health and longevity.
-If you skip this resting process, your plant will gradually weaken and eventually perish.
+If you skip this resting process, your plant will gradually weaken and eventually fail.
 Good news: the winter rest is super easy to do!

 High Light Levels Direct sunlight for at least a few hours a day is needed.